Terms & Conditions

 23.5 Data Collection and Storage

-23.5.2 The footage shall be retained for a period not exceeding 90 days, unless extended for a legitimate reason such as an investigation, legal claim, or court order.
+CCTV footage is recorded on a continuous basis and stored securely on encrypted, access-controlled servers.
+The footage shall be retained for a period not exceeding 90 days, unless extended for a legitimate reason such as an investigation, legal claim, or court order.
+Access to stored footage is strictly limited to authorized personnel including security managers and senior management.

 24. ANIMALS AND PET POLICY